MirnaBahaa/Flutter-Portfolio/README.md

 - Navigate to the "Categories" tab to manage your expense categories and budgets.
 - Set monthly budgets for each category by clicking on the category and entering the desired amount.

-## Roadmap
-Check out our detailed [roadmap](https://github.com/nafishahmeddev/fintracker/blob/master/roadmap.md) for planned features and updates!

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## Acknowledgements